 What is a Capacity Management Maturity Model?

 Demands for services are increasing.
-High performance and reliability are expected.
+Both the business and customers expect high performance and availability.
 Yet budgets, labor and floor space are all being constrained.

 I guess nobody ever said running a data center was easy.